MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/tips-tricks-import-general-journal-entity.md

 This topic provides tips for importing data into the General journal by using the General journal entity.

 You can use the General journal entity to import vouchers that have an account or offset account type of **Ledger, Customer, Vendor, or Bank**.
 The voucher can be entered as one line, using both the **Account** field and the **Offset account** field, or as a multi-line voucher, where only the **Account** field is used (and the **Offset account** is left blank on each line).
 The General journal entity doesn't support every account type.
 Instead, other entities exist for scenarios where different combinations of account types are required.
 For example, to import a project transaction, use the Project expense journal entity.
-Each entity is designed to support specific scenarios, which means additional fields may be available in entities for those scenarios but not in entities for a different scenario.
+Each entity is designed to support specific scenarios.
+This means additional fields may be available in entities for those scenarios.
+However, additional fields might not be available in entities for different scenarios.

 ## Setup
 Before you import by using the General journal entity, validate the following setup: